Mid90s: Plot

-The shop hosts a party in back of the store.
-Ray hopes to make a career in skating, and chats up two professionals as potential sponsors.
-Fuckshit, who is drunk and high, tries to sabotage Ray's chances by embarrassing him in front of the pros.
-Stevie, who has been drinking heavily, is provoked into a brawl with Ruben.
-Discouraged by the undisciplined behavior of his friends, Ray tells everyone to go home.
+The shop hosts a party in the back of the store.
+Ray hopes to make a career in skating and chats up two professionals as potential sponsors, but Fuckshit embarrasses him in front of the pros and Stevie is provoked into a brawl with Ruben.
+Discouraged, Ray tells everyone to go home.
 However, an intoxicated Fuckshit insists on driving the group to another party.
-After some convincing, Ray reluctantly agrees, and the group heads off.
 Talking animatedly and driving inattentively, Fuckshit crashes and flips the car on its side.
 Stevie is knocked unconscious and is rushed to the hospital.

 Stevie later awakens in a hospital bed, and sees Ian in a chair alongside him.
 Ian gives Stevie a container of orange juice to comfort him.
-Dabney enters the hospital and sees Stevie's friends, asleep in the waiting room.
-Moved by the fact they are there for Stevie, Dabney encourages them to visit Stevie's room.
-They appear willing to reconcile with each other after the previous night's events.
-Fourth Grade, who has been filming their adventures throughout the film, says he has something to show them.
+Dabney enters the hospital and sees Stevie's friends asleep in the waiting room.
+Dabney encourages them to visit Stevie's room.
+After a while, Fourth Grade, who has been filming their adventures, says he has something to show them.
 He plugs his camera into a TV to play them a skate video of their daily activities.
-Fourth Grade has titled the film "Mid90s".
+Fourth Grade has titled the film Mid90s.